 "Your work is more art than jewelry" is a comment I've heard from many of my collectors, customers, and visitors.
 I do, in fact, view my work more as an artistic expression and less of a simple craft.

-These water-cast components are then micro-welded into larger configurations, allowing me to retain the desired level of detail, unobtainable with soldering.
+These water cast components are then micro-welded into larger configurations, allowing me to retain the desired level of detail, unobtainable with soldering or casting.
 Traditional and non-traditional metalsmithing techniques are used to create organic, one-of-a-kind jewelry.

 Biography for Michael Opipari